-Uber makes it easy to track your online miles.
+Uber makes it easy to track your miles while using their app.
 The mileage reported on your Tax Summary includes all the miles you drove waiting for a trip, en-route to a rider, and on a trip.
 This is a good starting point for calculating your total business miles.

 - You can add to this figure the business miles you drove without passengers, picking them up or to a central location after dropping them off.

-- Remember to log only the miles driven for your business.
+- Remember to use only the miles driven for your business in calculating your deduction.

 Since Uber does not keep track of the miles you drive without passengers, you’ll need to keep your own mileage log.
 It should include: